Please select a category below.

 Lawn mites like warmth.
 Remember that fact when you see your lawn covered in snow.
 Where snow has melted and grass is showing is typically where you’ll find mites.
 Snow covered lawns are actually very helpful when spraying for lawn mites by centralizing the mites in specifics locations.
 Technicians are trained to identify, while on the property, if treatment will be beneficial or not.

-Swingle DOES NOT offer lawn mowing services, but recommends contacting the Associated Landscape Contractors of Colorado (ALCC) www.alcc.com to find a reputable mowing service in your area.
+Swingle lawn care services DOES NOT offer lawn mowing services, but recommends contacting the Associated Landscape Contractors of Colorado (ALCC) www.alcc.com to find a reputable mowing service in your area.

 Swingle Lawn and Tree Care Service offers organic soil enhancers, organic lawn fertilization, organic mulch and a variety of other services (like injectable pest control) to keep your yard as healthy, weed-free and safe as possible.

 In addition to traditional lawn care where we create greener backyards and healthy front lawns, Swingle also has extensive experience maintaining rangeland, fields and native turf.
 Our professional lawn care team can help establishing your native grass lawn, or maintain an existing one.
 If your question is not addressed here, please type it into the “”search”” window on the top right of this page or contact us directly.
 We also invite you to connect with us on Facebook and Twitter!

 With a standard 5-time lawn care program, you can expect Swingle to be on your property every six weeks.
 Depending on when you schedule service, lawn treatments typically begin in March after the snow melts, then again in early to mid-May.
 Most lawns are “cool season” grasses, which grow best from April through June.

 Our program provides guaranteed weed control from invasive grasses and unwanted broadleaf weeds such as crabgrass, spurge, dandelion and many others.
 We provide re-sprays at no additional cost should your first application not be effective.